CyclopsMC/infobook-html/README.md

 This phase should be done using the [Item Exporter mod](https://github.com/CyclopsMC/IconExporter).

-Simply create a modpack with all the mods that were downloaded in the previous step (including the Item Exporter mod), start a world, and run the `/iconexporter export` command.
+Simply create a modpack with all the mods that were downloaded in the previous step (including the Item Exporter mod), start a world, and run the `/iconexporter export 64` command.

 Next, copy the resulting contents of `icon-exports-x64` to `icons` in your project directory.